 Both of these treatments are highly effective at killing fleas and ticks, but when comparing the active ingredients, there are some notable differences.
 Frontline Plus contains two active ingredients, Fipronil (9.8%) and (S)-Methoprene (8.8%) which cause fleas to die within 12 hours of application and ticks within 48 hours.
 When you apply Frontline to your pet’s skin, fipronil is stored in the oil glands.
 From there it is distributed evenly through the hair follicles through a process called translocation.
 Fleas and ticks do not have to bite your pet first in order to die, just coming into contact with your pet’s hair coat is enough to kill them.
 Fipronil also breaks the flea’s life cycle in all stages, which helps prevent future infestations.
 It is highly effective in killing fleas, ticks, and biting lice.
 If you only need to protect against fleas and ticks, then Frontline Plus is an excellent option.

-Note about Advantix products: Bayer manufactures two similar products, K9 Advantix and K9 Advantix II, which are almost identical.
+Bayer manufactures two similar products, K9 Advantix and K9 Advantix II, which are almost identical.
 The only difference is that K9 Advantix II, the newer version, adds an insect growth regulator called pyriproxyfen.
 This new ingredient kills flea eggs and flea larvae.
-Advantix II has all the previous ingredients from the old formula; it just adds the extra ingredient pyriproxyfen to make it a complete flea killer.
+It has all the previous ingredients from the old formula; it just adds the extra ingredient pyriproxyfen to make it a complete flea killer.
 More info on regular K9 Advantix Vs K9 Advantix II here.
-For the sake of clarity, this review focuses on comparing the “new” K9 Advantix II and Frontline Plus.

 K9 Advantix II has 3 notably different active ingredients and a mysterious blend of “unspecified” ingredients.
 It contains Imidacloprid (8.80%), Permethrin (44.0%), Pyriproxyfen (0.44%), and “Other Ingredients” (46.76%).
 What are those “other ingredients?”
 Unfortunately, Bayer does not disclose what they are.
-So, focusing on what we do know, the ingredients in Advantix II do more than just kill fleas and ticks.
+So, focusing on what we do know, the ingredients in this product do more than just kill fleas and ticks.

 Risks, Adverse Reactions, And Considerations For Households With Cats